bitExpert/disco/README.md

 ## Usage

-To instanciate Disco use the following code in your bootstrapping logic.
+To instantiate Disco use the following code in your bootstrapping logic.
 Create an instance of the `\bitExpert\Disco\AnnotationBeanFactory` and register the instance with the `\bitExpert\Disco\BeanFactoryRegistry`.
 The second step is important as Disco needs to grab the active container instance in a few locations where it does not have access to the container instance itself.

 ```php
 <?php